 - Need to regulate flow rate and post-processing

-If you want a Metal filament for your next 3D printing, you can try ColorFabb bronzeFill metal filament or MatterHackers metallic bronze PRO series.
-Here’s another good quality metal filament that we highly recommend.
+If you want a Metal filament for your next 3D printing project, you can try ColorFabb bronzeFill metal filament or MatterHackers metallic bronze PRO series.
+Here’s another good-quality metal filament that we highly recommend.

 #12.
 Magnetic Iron 3D Printing Filament